biodun42/biodun42/README.md

 ## 🌱 My Journey

 My journey in web development began with a fascination for how websites worked and looked.
 This curiosity quickly turned into a passion, and I dove headfirst into the world of frontend development.
-Over the years, I've honed my skills in **HTML**, **CSS**, and **JavaScript**, along with various frontend frameworks and libraries like **React** and **Vue.js**.
+Over the years, I've honed my skills in **HTML**, **CSS**, and **JavaScript**.

 ## 💡 What I Do

 - **Responsive Design:** Ensuring that websites look and function great on all devices.
 - **Performance Optimization:** Writing clean, efficient code to improve website speed and performance.
 - **User Experience:** Creating intuitive and engaging user interfaces that enhance the user experience.
-- **Collaboration:** Working closely with designers and backend developers to bring projects to life.

 ## 🎨 My Philosophy